How to Improve Weak Eyesight in Children?

 11. Vitamin Supplements

 If your child is a fussy eater and isn’t getting proper nutrition through food, then you must turn to vitamin supplements.
-Multi-vitamin syrups and other food supplements like juices and shakes will meet the nutrition requirements of his body and prevent eye problems.
+Multivitamin syrups and other food supplements like juices and shakes will meet the nutritional requirements of his body and prevent eye problems.

 Exercises

-The following are some exercises that you can engage your children in on a daily basis.
+The following are some exercises that you can engage your children in daily.

-• Now, this exercise can be fun for your child.
+- This exercise can be fun for your child.
 Ask him to move his eyes in different ways.
-He can move his eyeballs diagonally, in a zigzag fashion and in a horizontal as well as in the vertical figure of 8.
-Make him do 10-20 reps. of this exercise.
-However, make sure that he moves only his eyes and not his head.
+He can move his eyeballs diagonally, in a zigzag fashion, horizontally, and in the vertical figure of 8.
+Make him do 10-20 reps of this exercise.
+However, make sure he moves only his eyes and not his head.

-• Another simple exercise is ‘blink’.
-Kids, as well as adults, don’t blink their eyes frequently which leads to eye problems.
+- Another simple exercise is ‘blink’.
+Kids and adults don’t blink their eyes frequently, which can lead to eye problems.
 Ask your child to blink his eyes frequently to keep them moist.

-• Another exercise that your child can do is ‘roll’ his eyes.
-Ask him to roll his eyes clockwise and anti-clockwise slowly.
-Let him repeat this action.
+- Another exercise that your child can do is ‘roll’ his eyes.
+Ask him to slowly roll his eyes clockwise and anti-clockwise, and let him repeat this action.

-• Make him flutter his eyelids about 30 times, then close them, and rest for a couple of minutes.
+- Make him flutter his eyelids about 30 times, then close them and rest for a few minutes.

-• Practising the eye-shift exercise regularly can also improve his eyesight.
-Make him begin by focusing on a distant object, followed by changing focus to a nearby object.
+- Regularly practising eye-shift exercises can also improve his eyesight.
+Have him begin by focusing on a distant object and then change focus to a nearby object.
 Let him do 10 reps of this exercise.
-To make it easy for your child, you can ask him to keep his arm straight and raise his thumb or a finger in front and shift his focus from a painting or photo on a distant wall to this finger.
+To make it easy for your child, ask him to keep his arm straight and raise his thumb or a finger in front, shifting his focus from a painting or photo on a distant wall to this finger.

-• Massage the area around the eyes with fingertips can also relax his eyes.
+- Massage the area around the eyes with fingertips, which can also relax his eyes.
 You can even massage his neck for relaxation.

 Healthy Habits